 Types of Cargo Carried by Large Trucks

-Injured in a Collision Caused by Overloaded Cargo?
-Our Truck Accident Lawyer Can Fight for the Answers You Deserve.
+Injured in a Truck Accident Caused by Overloaded Cargo?

 Common Hazards Involving Truck Cargo

 Trucks are designed with a specific maximum weight amount they can safely transport.
 Sometimes, in effort to move more cargo in a single trip, trucks will be loaded with more cargo than they are designed to carry.
 Overloading a truck can cause an accident for a variety of reasons.
 Longer stopping distances can lead to rear-end collisions.
 Too much weight on the tires can cause a blowout.
 Too much stress on the mechanical components can lead to a breakdown.
 Increased speed while traveling downhill and decreased speed while traveling uphill can put other motorists at risk.

 Improperly Secured Cargo

 Failing to properly secure or load the cargo into the trailer presents several dangers.
 Shifting cargo can cause the truck to jackknife or rollover when making sharp turns.
 Shifting cargo can also make the truck more difficult to steer and maneuver.
 Finally, improperly loaded cargo is more likely to break free of the trailer and spill on the road.

 The U.S. Department of Transportation estimates that 7% of all trucks carry hazardous materials.
 Hazardous materials should be properly secured in the truck.
 The motor carrier is responsible for bracing such materials securely for shipment.